Youth Leadership Camp Life

 There is no cost involved in attending the camps.

-The camps conclude with a luncheon on Friday to celebrate and acknowledge the students’ achievements.
-All participants, role models, parents/carers and sponsors are invited to attend the dinner (at no cost).
-If needed, an additional night’s accommodation is available for those travelling from outside the Armidale region.
+The camps conclude with an Awards Ceremony on the final day to celebrate and acknowledge the students’ achievements.
+All participants, role models, parents/carers and sponsors are invited the afternoon tea (at no cost).

 The safety and well-being of camp participants is our top priority.